Going Full-TILT Boogie on Document Understanding with Text-Image-Layout Transformer: Model Architecture

 where $Q_X$, $K_X$ and $V_X$ are projections of $X$ onto query, keys, and value spaces, whereas $B$ stands for an optional attention bias.
 There is no $B$ term in the original Transformer, and information about the order of tokens is provided explicitly to the model, that is:

-where $S$ and $P$ are respectively the semantic embeddings of tokens and positional embedding resulting from their positions \cite{transformer}. $0_{n\times d}$ denote a zero matrix.
+where $S$ and $P$ are respectively the semantic embeddings of tokens and positional embedding resulting from their positions~\cite{transformer}. $0_{n\times d}$ denote a zero matrix.

-\ifthenelse{\boolean{arxiv}}{In contrast to the original formulation, we rely on relative attention biases instead of positional embeddings.
+\ifthenelse{\boolean{true}}{In contrast to the original formulation, we rely on relative attention biases instead of positional embeddings.
 These are further extended to take into account spatial relationships between tokens (Figure~\ref{fig:attention}).}{}

-\subsection{Spatial Bias}
+\subsubsection{Spatial Bias.}

-Authors of the T5 architecture disregarded positional embeddings \cite{2020t5}, by setting $X = S$.
+Authors of the T5 architecture disregarded positional embeddings~\cite{2020t5}, by setting $X = S$.
 They used relative bias by extending self-attention's equation with the sequential bias term $B = B^{\text{1D}}$, a simplified form of positional signal inclusion.
 Here, each logit used for computing the attention head weights has some learned scalar added, resulting from corresponding token-to-token offsets.

 We extended this approach to spatial dimensions.
 In our approach, biases for relative horizontal and vertical distances between each pair of tokens are calculated and added to the original sequential bias, i.e.: Such bias falls into one of 32 buckets, which group similarly-distanced token-pairs.
 The size of the buckets grows logarithmically so that greater token pair distances are grouped into larger buckets.